robomq/robomq.io/docs/MQTT.md

 	print("Topic: " + message.topic + ", Message: " + message.payload)
 ```

-The callback functions should be preset before connecting to <a href="https://www.robomq.io" target="_blank">RoboMQ.io</a> broker.
+The callback functions should be preset before connecting to the <a href="https://www.robomq.io" target="_blank">RoboMQ</a> broker.

 ```python
 client.on_connect = onConnect